 Congratulations!
-You’ve moved up the corporate ladder steadily increasing your income.
+You’ve moved up the corporate ladder, steadily increasing your income.
 The bad news, you’ve been designated a highly compensated employee.
 Although it’s good for your bottom line, a highly compensated employee is subject to reduced 401(k) contribution limits.
-There are ways to overcome the highly compensated employee label, unfortunately, none of them are as beneficial as just contributing to the 401(k).
+There are ways to overcome the highly compensated employee label.
+Unfortunately, none are as beneficial as just contributing to the 401(k).

 Who is a highly compensated employee?

-The top 20% rule is when compensation is over $125,000 and you’re in the top 20% of employees ranked by compensation, your employer can designate you an HCE.
-Once made, the election applies until your employer revokes it.
-Compensation includes overtime, bonuses, commissions and salary deferrals made toward cafeteria plans and 401(k)s.
-I’m sure you thought the HCE threshold was a little higher than $135,000.
-The reality is most HCEs have incomes much higher than $135,000.
+Regarding the top 20% rule, once made, the election applies until your employer revokes it.
+Compensation includes overtime, bonuses, commissions, and salary deferrals toward cafeteria plans and 401(k)s.
+I’m sure you thought the HCE threshold was slightly higher than $150,000.
+The reality is most HCEs have incomes much higher than $150,000.
 My unscientific analysis indicates most HCEs have income over $250,000.

 What’s the point of the HCE?

 Each year, the IRS requires employers to ensure pre-tax benefit plans don’t favor highly compensated employees through non-discrimination testing.
-For example, someone earning $300,000 has the ability to contribute more than someone earning $30,000.
+For example, someone earning $300,000 can contribute more than someone earning $30,000.

 401(k) & the HCE

-The 401(k) contribution limit is $20,500 (2022), those 50 and older are allowed a catch-up contribution of $6,500.
+The 401(k) contribution limit is $22,500 (2023).
+Those 50 and older are allowed a catch-up contribution of $7,500.
 There is usually some form of employer match as well.
-All in all, it’s a pretty sweet savings vehicle, unless of course you’ve been designated an HCE by your employer.
+All in all, it’s a pretty sweet savings vehicle unless your employer has designated you an HCE.
 Then things get complicated.

 How to minimize the HCE pain

-There are alternatives for the HCE when it comes to the ability to save and reduce taxable income.
+There are alternatives for the HCE regarding saving and reducing taxable income.

 1. Catch-up contribution

-There is one significant exception to the HCE 401(k) restriction – If you’re 50 or older the catch-up provision that allows you to contribute an extra $6,500 per year IS NOT LIMITED BY BEING AN HCE.
+One significant exception to the HCE 401(k) restriction is that if you’re 50 or older, the catch-up provision allowing you to contribute an extra $7,500 per year IS NOT LIMITED BY BEING AN HCE.

 2. Contribute to a Health Savings Account (HSA)